Comparing Thermocouple Sensor Probes and RTD Sensor Probes for Temperature Applications

 GENEVA, OH, February 26, 2019

 One of the questions often asked to TEGAM is, “Which temperature sensor should I use, an RTD probe or a Thermocouple probe?”

 The answer used to be easy – a thermocouple sensor for industrial use and an RTD sensor for the laboratory.
 Today it has all changed.

 Historically, an RTD element was large and fragile; platinum wire wound on a bobbin and encased in glass.
 Today, with the application of semiconductor manufacturing techniques, we have thick film RTD ceramic-based elements that are very small and almost rival the size of a thermocouple bead.
 Because the platinum is thick film deposited on a ceramic base, they are very rugged and not susceptible to shock and vibration like the earlier wire wound devices.

-RTD probes can be manufactured in almost all the form factors of a thermocouple probe and share the same ruggedness and durability.
+RTD temperature probes can be manufactured in almost all the form factors of a thermocouple temperature probe and share the same ruggedness and durability.

 To make the decision today, you need to go much deeper and look at the parameters of the two sensors and choose the one with the best set of attributes that fits your measurement needs.

 The key parameters that can affect the decision are: